contactandyc/another-c-library/10_binary_search_trees.md

 printf( "\n");
 ```

 Restart the loop to print the left and right connection bars.
-This is simpler because collisions have already been detected and nodes have been pushed down.
+This is simpler because collisions have already been detected, and nodes have been pushed down.
 For every character that is printed, position must be incremented.
 If a node is at the actual depth, print the left vertical bar if needed, fill in spaces, and print the right backslash if needed.
 If the node is below the actual level, simply print the vertical bar.
 Finally, find the next peer at the level and repeat until no more peers exist.
 ```c
 position = 0;
 n = sn;